2026 Operating Model

 The ROI math

 Two measurements: CS deflection rate and content production speed.
-Stores that adopt agents typically hit 40-60 percent CS deflection and 5-10x catalog content velocity within 90 days.
-Conversion lift on better content compounds.
+Stores that adopt agents typically hit 40 to 60 percent CS deflection and 5 to 10x catalog content velocity within 90 days.
+Conversion lift on better content compounds over time.

 What AI agents should not do for ecommerce